MV Heng Tong 77: Capsizing incident

 On 29 July 2021, the defueling of the ship was completed, resulting in removal of 118 tonnes of bunker fuel.

 On 23 August 2021, the ship became stuck again at a new part of the Seaview beach after floating 400 m at Karachi's Seaview.
-Final floating was made on 7 September 2021, by the effort of the Pakistan Navy.
-Rescue operation was conducted jointly by teams of Pakistan Maritime Security Agency, Pakistan Navy and Karachi Port Trust.
+The final floating was made on 7 September 2021, by the effort of the Pakistan Navy.
+A rescue operation was conducted jointly by teams of Pakistan Maritime Security Agency, Pakistan Navy and Karachi Port Trust.